 Many students – adult as well as younger ones – are inspired by well-known singers.
 This is a mixed blessing.
 It’s wonderful that people find inspiration from hearing others sing.
 At the same time, many, many popular singers have very incomplete vocal technique, and behind the scenes, have significant vocal problems that teachers and speech therapy clinics are helping them address on an ongoing basis.
 Many popular singers do not sing beyond their 40s because of vocal burnout.
 And even some that last longer are doing so despite unreliable or unhealthy technique.

 Some young singers can quite successfully mimic other singers.
-They may be mimicking technique that is good for the original singer but bad for the imitator.
+They may be mimicking technique that is good for the original singer (because it suits that singer’s physiology) but bad for the imitator.
 But the original singer may have dodgy technique that is then copied.
 This is very widespread!

 Find somewhere to sing – regularly